TheWatchNerd/aitm/README.md

-# AI Threat Monitoring Sample (Infrastructure as Code)
+# AiTM Threat Monitoring Sample (Infrastructure as Code)

 This repository deploys a sample Azure environment that: